 API uptime can differ 0.43% by region (~43 mins of weekly downtime)

-The downward trend in average API uptime across all regions signals a growing risk: organizations may soon fall below acceptable thresholds, potentially compromising SLA compliance and customer trust if declines continue.
-Most common SLA target Average API uptime of businesses target 99.99%
+Current SLAs reflect the growing reliance on interconnected APIs.
+When your service depends on external APIs, their outages can directly impact your own service availability.
+And if those third-party APIs have additional dependencies, the risk of downtime multiplies.
+The downward trend in average API uptime signals a growing risk: organizations may soon fall below acceptable thresholds, compromising SLA compliance and customer trust if declines continue.
+Most common SLA target Average API uptime of businesses target four nines

 SLA TARGETS